 February 1: Regular decision

-February 1 by midnight (EST) is the final date to submit your application.
+February 1 by midnight (EST) is the final date by which we must receive your complete application.
 You’ll get an admission decision by the end of March.

 Oct.
 1, 2016